KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 -->

 ![](southwest-headquarters-tour-2026/noc-left-panel.jpg)
+While a broken coffee maker might not cause a flight to be cancelled, a tray table in an exit row that won't stay upright is a deal breaker.
+Network Operations Command made a final call that an airplane with a out-of-commission lavatory be grounded.

 ![](southwest-headquarters-tour-2026/noc-livestream.jpg)
 A livestream of the Southwest Network Operations Center.
 Although there are other small Southwest command centers around the U.S., there is only one Network Operations Center.